medains/speaking/docker/index.md

 alpine linux (minimal, built for docker, not glibc!), distroless (exceptionally minimal, even ls/cat etc.. not present) ubuntu/debian/centos all pretty big images - but if you need glibc....

-Other trusted images in hub.docker.com (or artifactory)
+Other trusted images in hub.docker.com

 ---